 John Graf: Co-Investigator (NASA Johnson Space Center)

-Donald Pettit: NASA Astronaut Innovator (NASA Johnson Space Center) Ryan Jenson: Sponsor (IRPI LLC)
+Donald Pettit: NASA Astronaut Innovator (NASA Johnson Space Center) Ryan Jenson: Sponsor (IRPI LLC) One line description:

 Using capillary forces to replace the role of gravity, the Space Cup enables astronauts to drink from a cup rather than a straw and was developed on the International Space Station.
+Paragraph description:

 The Space Cup was designed and developed using scientific results of experiments conducted aboard the International Space Station.
 The cup is designed to exploit passive capillary forces to replace the role of gravity in an earth-like drinking experience, but in the low-gravity environment of space.
 Sealed drink bags are normally sipped through a straw to avoid spilling in space.
 The Space Cup however uses surface tension, fluid wetting properties, and a unique shape to drive the liquid toward the astronaut’s mouth while drinking.